thor2304/DynamicArray-Java/README.md

 The interface of the HomeMadeList has been constructed to mimic that of ArrayList. <br>
 This similarity is displayed in ArrayDemo.java, where the same operations are performed on both lists.

+# Automated tests?
+For this project I have chosen not to implement automated tests despite my deep love for them.
+The reason is that when this demo is introduced to the students, they have not yet seen automated testing.
+Therefore, I have assumed that this would add unnecessary complexity, for the students.

+I would gladly add automated tests if this is something that is deemed valuable for the students.
+I personally believe that it could be a great example to demonstrate how the elements in ArrayDemo would be translated into automated tests.

 # Changes from the brief
 The following changes have been made to conform to the interface of ArrayList:
 - `getFill()` has been renamed to `size()`